 Generating referrals is about creating quality relationships with a group of referral sources in which your focus is on them, not on you.
 And when you focus on your referral sources, creating quality relationships and follow a system, you naturally save time.
 Building relationships with your referrals sources can be done through specific outreach that is impactful and done without spending a lot of time “networking” or “marketing.”

-Most of my Growth By Referrals students only need to know a few dozen quality referral sources (unless you need massive volume) and a plan to follow to focus on spending quality time building relationships, which doesn’t just mean face-to-face quality time.
+Most of my clients only need to know a few dozen quality referral sources (unless you need massive volume like hundreds of referrals a year) and a plan to follow to build relationships, which doesn’t just mean face-to-face quality time.
 There are many ways to build impactful relationships that let you stay top of mind with your referral sources which leads us to overcome Myth #5, the idea that you cannot do anything to “control” referrals.

 SECTION 6: The Control Factor Myth (Myth #5)